Explore this Section

 Confirmation of Degree/Award letters

 After you have completed your course, and providing this has been awarded by the University Senate, Student Records and Examinations Team can provide you with a letter confirming your award.
 This is subject to you not being in debt to the University.
-No charge is made for this service.
+Currently no charge is made for this service.

 Contact: Student Records and Examinations, 01782 734000, email email@example.com